Pixeliate/CycleGAN-Augmented-data-for-Children-ASR/README.md

 # CycleGAN-Augmented-data-for-Children-ASR
-With respect of out this Paper "VOICE CONVERSION BASED DATA AUGMENTATION USING CYCLEGAN FOR CHILDREN’S ASR"
-This is a repository to attach Sample Audios.
+With respect of out this Paper "Children-to-Children Voice Conversion for ASR in a Shared Task of INTERSPEECH2021Challenge" This is a repository to attach Sample Audios.